How to get from Mallorca to Valencia by ferry

 How long is the ferry ride from Mallorca to Valencia?

-The duration of the ferry ride from Mallorca to Valencia ranges from 7,5 hrs to 9 hrs.
+The average duration of the ferry ride from Mallorca to Valencia is 7.5 hr.
 Travel time depends on the type of ferry, the company and the port of departure.

 Is there a high-speed ferry from Mallorca to Valencia?

 The route Mallorca-Valencia is mainly operated by standard ferries that have bed cabins as well as garage space for the transfer of vehicles.
 The fastest ferry to Valencia takes about 7.5 hr.

 How much is the ferry from Mallorca to Valencia?

 Ferry prices from Mallorca to Valencia can be between €32 to €70.
 The final ticket cost can be higher or lower depending on discounts as well as vehicle or seat selection.

 What’s the ferry schedule from Mallorca to Valencia?